N3RDIUM/Archer/readme.md

 ## Thanks and Citations

-[_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) for helping kick-start the project
+[_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html): for showing how to do stuff [_The Ray Tracing Road To Rust_](https://the-ray-tracing-road-to-rust.vercel.app/): for showing how to do stuff in rust